uvarc/rc-learning/content/courses/parallel-computing-introduction/distributed_mpi_memory_layouts.md

    O --- P[4,4]
 {{< /diagram >}}

 In this case the _first_ index varies most rapidly.
-In Fortran all columns of a two dimensional array (and analogously for higher-dimensional arrays) are guaranteed to be contiguous in memory.
+In Fortran all columns of a two-dimensional array (and analogously for higher-dimensional arrays) are guaranteed to be contiguous in memory.

 The figure we examined [previously](/courses/parallel-computing-introduction/distributed_mpi_halo_exchange) illustrates an exchange of columns and would be used for the column-major languages.
 To visualize the exchange for row-major languages, we just rotate that figure 90 degrees.